ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 This workflow generation script creates an experiment directory and populates it with all the data needed to run through the workflow.
 The flowchart in :numref:`Figure %s <WorkflowGeneration>` describes the experiment generation process.
 The ``generate_FV3LAM_wflow.py`` script:

    #.
 Runs the ``setup.py`` script to set the configuration parameters.
-This script reads three other configuration scripts in order:
+This script reads four other configuration scripts in order:

       a. ``config_defaults.yaml`` (:numref:`Section %s <DefaultConfigSection>`)
+      b. ``${machine}.yaml`` (the machine configuration file)
-      b. ``config.yaml`` (:numref:`Section %s <UserSpecificConfig>`), and
+      c. ``config.yaml`` (:numref:`Section %s <UserSpecificConfig>`)
-      c. ``set_predef_grid_params.py``.
+      d. ``valid_param_vals.yaml``

    #.
 Symlinks the time-independent (fix) files and other necessary data input files from their location to the experiment directory (``$EXPTDIR``).
    #.
 Creates the input namelist file ``input.nml`` based on the ``input.nml.FV3`` file in the ``parm`` directory.
    #.
 Creates the workflow XML file ``FV3LAM_wflow.xml`` that is executed when running the experiment with the Rocoto workflow manager.

-The generated workflow will appear in ``$EXPTDIR``, where ``EXPTDIR=${EXPT_BASEDIR}/${EXPT_SUBDIR}``.
-These variables were specified in ``config_defaults.yaml`` and ``config.yaml`` in :numref:`Step %s <ExptConfig>`.
-The settings for these paths can also be viewed in the console output from the ``./generate_FV3LAM_wflow.py`` script or in the ``log.generate_FV3LAM_wflow`` file, which can be found in ``$EXPTDIR``.
+The generated workflow will appear in ``$EXPTDIR``, where ``EXPTDIR=${EXPT_BASEDIR}/${EXPT_SUBDIR}``; these variables were specified in ``config_defaults.yaml`` and ``config.yaml`` in :numref:`Step %s <ExptConfig>`.
+The settings for these directory paths can also be viewed in the console output from the ``./generate_FV3LAM_wflow.py`` script or in the ``log.generate_FV3LAM_wflow`` file, which can be found in ``$EXPTDIR``.

 .. _WorkflowGeneration:

 .. figure:: https://github.com/ufs-community/ufs-srweather-app/wiki/WorkflowImages/SRW_regional_workflow_gen.png
    :alt: Flowchart of the workflow generation process.
 Scripts are called in the following order: source_util_funcs.sh (which calls bash_utils), then set_FV3nml_sfc_climo_filenames.py, set_FV3nml_ens_stoch_seeds.py, create_diag_table_file.py, and setup.py. setup.py reads several yaml configuration files (config_defaults.yaml, config.yaml, {machine_config}.yaml, valid_param_vals.yaml, and others) and calls several scripts: set_cycle_dates.py, set_grid_params_GFDLgrid.py, set_grid_params_ESGgrid.py, link_fix.py, and set_ozone_param.py.
-Then, it sets a number of variables, including FIXgsm, TOPO_DIR, and SFC_CLIMO_INPUT_DIR variables.
+Then, it sets a number of variables, including FIXgsm, fixorg, and FIXsfc variables.
 Next, set_predef_grid_params.py is called, and the FIXam and FIXLAM directories are set, along with the forecast input files.
 The setup script also calls set_extrn_mdl_params.py, sets the GRID_GEN_METHOD with HALO, checks various parameters, and generates shell scripts.
-Then, the workflow generation script produces a YAML configuration file and generates the actual Rocoto workflow XML file from the template file (by calling uwtools set_template).
+Then, the workflow generation script produces a YAML configuration file and generates the actual Rocoto workflow XML file from the template file (by calling workflow-tools set_template).
 The workflow generation script checks the crontab file and, if applicable, copies certain fix files to the experiment directory.
 Then, it copies templates of various input files to the experiment directory and sets parameters for the input.nml file.
 Finally, it generates the workflow.
 Additional information on each step appears in comments within each script.

    *Experiment Generation Description*